 |Elementary Course of Study|

-The focus of our program is Gospel based .
 The children learn and experience our faith by hearing and “breaking open” the Word of God from the approaching Sunday Liturgy.
 We explain scripture to the children on their own level of development and experience, so that they may participate more fully (along with their families) in our Sunday Liturgies - the centerpiece of our lived faith.
-Each year, your child will receive a workbook "What the Church Believes and Teaches".
-This workbook helps the teacher and parents review and reinforce the basic teachings that need to be mastered before a child moves on to the next level.
+Each child will receive a workbook entitled “What the Church Believes and Teaches.”
+This workbook helps the catechist and parents review and reinforce the basic teachings that need to be mastered before the child moves on to the next level.

-Each week the children will receive “Promise”, a program which provides activities and stories that help children learn about God the way they learn about the world around them - through simple, sense-involving activities and reflections of their own experiences.
+Each week the children will receive “Promise” published by Pflaum which provides activities and stories that help children learn about God the way they learn about the world around them - through simple, sense-involving activities and reflections of their own experiences.
 Each week presents a theme based on the upcoming Sunday Readings, and has parent suggestions for reinforcing learning at home.
-If your family has not been attending Mass on a regular basis, please make every effort to attend Sunday Liturgy, as your child will be studying the Mass and beginning preparation for First Penance and First Eucharist.
+If your family has not been attending Mass on a regular basis, please make every effort to attend Sunday Liturgy, as your child will be studying the Mass and starting to prepare for First Penance and First Eucharist.

 First Penance Program - September to December